 - TLG buys and collects sugarcane trash from farmers, preventing this from being burned which can create pollution related problems and is harmful to wildlife. - Sustainable energy is crucial for ecosystems.

-The sustained increase in employment (in the construction and operation of solar and biomass plants) resulted in record low crime rates, specifically in San Carlos.
+employment (in the construction and operation of solar and biomass plants) resulted in record low crime rates, specifically in San Carlos.